aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 // Some simple sentences in English can have no verb at all: verbless sentences can be seen as alternative forms of an equivalent "verbful" sentence, and are typically used for the sake of brevity or to achieve some special rethorical effect, common examples include exclamations such as: "good job!" in lieu of "you did a good job!" or "excellent choice!" in place of: "this is an excellent choice!"

-== Questions vs Commands

-A simple declarative sentence generally stands for a logical proposition, in English these are generally known as sentences in the indicative mood, and often constrasted with sentences in the subjunctive mood, which refer to possible or unreal events.

-Natural languages also typically include an imperative mood, a sentence in the imperative mood (an "order" or a "command") doesn't really correspond to a logical proposition, but it expresses nontheless the desire of the speaker for the world around them to change in some specific respect.

-Questions in English are generally stated in the indicative mood, with some slight syntactical differences and/or a different tone of voice in speech.

-== Negation
+// == Negation

-For the sake of this work, we distinguish between two kinds of negation in natural language: the first applies to a simple sentence and asserts the falsity of the relative proposition (eg: "the sun doesn't rise from the west"), and the second applies to a noun phrase and serves to exclude individuals with a certain property from the scope of referents pointed to by the noun phrase (eg: "the non-resident visitors").
+// For the sake of this work, we distinguish between two kinds of negation in natural language: the first applies to a simple sentence and asserts the falsity of the relative proposition (eg: "the sun doesn't rise from the west"), and the second applies to a noun phrase and serves to exclude individuals with a certain property from the scope of referents pointed to by the noun phrase (eg: "the non-resident visitors").

-== Programmatic Semantics

-Coming back to the subject of programmatic semantics, we propose that noun phrases be regarded as expressions, that simple and compound sentences be thought of mainly as procedure invocations, and that complex sentences be regareded as function/type definitions or event handlers.

 === Noun Phrases